andrewooi924/java-roguelike-game/design-docs/Ass3_REQ4_DesignRationale.md

 to craft the item from the recipe.
 If so, the method will craft the item and add it to the Player's inventory, otherwise it will display a message saying the Player's does not have enough materials.

-As the menu will be more congested with options for the player to chose, we have decided that a separate menu for the crafting would be useful and easier for the user to choose the options.
+As the menu will be more congested with options for the player to choose, we have decided that a separate menu for the crafting would be useful and easier for the user to choose the options.

 The TreasureChest class contains a Treasure Chest ground that can be "unlocked" by the Player to